faisaljina/NLP-Twitter-Covid/README.md

 - Emergency
 - False public health response

-The goal is to build a classifier to identify tweet misinformation around Covid-19 using NLP techniques.
+The goal was to build a classifier to identify tweet misinformation around Covid-19 using NLP techniques.
 This required use of the `re`, `nltk`, and `nrclex` packages, as well as `sklearn` and `imblearn` for modelling.

 ### Features
 - EDA and Visualisation